Table of Contents

 Some metals that are commonly machined include aluminum, brass, bronze, copper, steel, titanium, and zinc.
 In addition, wood, foam, fiberglass, and plastics such as polypropylene can also be machined.

-In fact, just about any material can be used with precision CNC machining — of course, depending on the application and its requirements.
+In fact, just about any material can be used with precision CNC metal machining — of course, depending on the application and its requirements.

-Some advantages of precision CNC machining
+Some advantages of precise machining small parts

-As is true of virtually all cutting and machining methods, different materials behave differently, and the size and shape of a component also have a big impact on the process.
+As is true of virtually all cutting and small parts machining methods, different materials behave differently, and the size and shape of a component also have a big impact on the process.
 However, in general the process of precision CNC machining offers advantages over other machining methods.

 That is because CNC machining is capable of delivering: